Go to top

 About the Jerusalem Science Contest:

-Now in its 21st year, the Jerusalem Science Contest is an international competition that invites high school upperclassmen to master a scientific topic and its related Judaic sources.
-This year, contestants competed through a series of lectures and exams on environmental sustainability and energy.
+Now in its 23rd year, the Jerusalem Science Contest is an international competition that invites high school upperclassmen to master a scientific topic and its related Judaic sources.
+This year, contestants competed through a series of lectures and exams on neuroscience.
 Learn more at http://walderlab.org/jerusalem.